-Cold dripping the Cascara Tea over such a long period of time means we can extract some really complex flavours like white tea, honey, caramel, yellow & white florals like jasmine & Chamomile and why we don’t need to add any flavour enhancers like sugar, nor any preservatives or additives.
+Cold dripping Cascara Tea over such a long period of time means we can extract some complex flavours like white tea, honey, caramel plus yellow & white florals like jasmine & chamomile.
+That's the reason we don’t need to add any flavour enhancers like sugar, nor any preservatives or additives.

 How should I drink it?

 We recommend drinking Cascara Tea chilled over ice or adding some muddled mint and lime or even blueberries to give it even more of a fruity flavour.

 Or if you’re feeling a little more adventurous try our cocktail recipe below.

 Pour the Cascara Tea, Frangelico and fresh lime juice into a shaker and shake with ice.
 Serves one.